Blog comments are a relic from a bygone era.

 With blog commenting, you’re trying to woo the owner of a blog.

 You want them to notice you.
 You want them to reply to your comment.
-Secretly, you want them to visit your blog, follow you on social media, and ultimately become your best friend forever.
+Secretly, you want them to visit and comment on your blog, follow you on social media, and ultimately become your best friend forever.

-But is that possible if your comments are lame?
+But is that possible if your comments suck?

 Sure, it’s possible…

-It’s also possible to stumble into marriage, kids, and a house with a white picket fence even if you turn up to your first date with a mustard stain on your shirt and used the pickup line, “Did you hear about Pluto?”
+It’s also possible to stumble into marriage, kids, and a house with a white picket fence even if you turn up to your first date with a mustard stain on your shirt and spinach in your teeth.

 But just because it’s possible doesn’t mean it’s likely.